Easy Lemon & Elderflower Curd is the perfect way to make use of Elderflowers. Totally delicious this curd is great on it’s own or used in cakes etc!

 - Sieve the contents of the pan to remove the Elderflowers giving them a squeeze with the back of a spoon.

-- Place the mixture back in the pan and place over a medium heat then whisk in the beaten egg.
+- Place the mixture back in the pan and place over medium heat then whisk in the beaten egg.

 - Once curd starts to boil cook for a further minute continuing to whisk (will thicken in this time).